atomix/dazl/README.md

 ## Configurable abstraction layer for Go logging frameworks

 Dazl is not just another Go logging framework.
 We're not here to reinvent Go logging for the nth time.
-Dazl is logging abstraction layer that provides a unified interface and configuration format for existing logging frameworks using a proven approach adapted from popular frameworks in other languages like [slf4j](https://slf4j.org).
+Dazl is an abstraction layer that provides a unified interface and configuration format on top of existing logging frameworks, using a proven approach adapted from popular frameworks in other languages like [slf4j](https://slf4j.org).

-Dazl provides an extensible logging backend with support for multiple existing frameworks:
+Dazl is a pluggable logging abstraction with support for multiple existing backend frameworks:
 * [zap](https://github.com/uber-go/zap)
 * [zerolog](https://github.com/rs/zerolog)

-This enables dazl to add a number of features on top of existing logging frameworks:
+Dazl loggers add numerous features on top of existing frameworks:
 * Decouples Go libraries from specific logging implementations
 * Makes logging configurable via YAML configuration files
 * Structured logging with support for JSON or console encoding and user-defined fields